-Definition Penalty Warning
+Penalty Definition Warning

+A player looks at a card they were not entitled to see.
 Players are considered to have looked at a card when they have been able to observe the face of a hidden card, or when a card is moved any significant amount from a deck, but before it touches the other cards in their hand.
 This includes errors of dexterity or catching a play error before the card is placed into his or her hand.
 Once a card has been placed into his or her hand or if a player takes a game action after removing the card from the library, the offense is no longer Looking at Extra Cards.